AurelicButter/AniList-Node/README.md

 # Anilist-Node
 A simple, lightweight Node.js wrapper for the AniList API.

-## Installing
+## Using Anilist-node
-Install with: `npm install anilist-node --dev` for the following:
-1. Searches that need a user login (ie: Checking for favourites)
+To install: `npm install anilist-node`

-2. Uses such as editing a user's list
+For some features such as checking favourites, a token will be required.

-AND not having a client and token with AniList

-If that doesn't apply (ie: general searches, user lookups), you may install with `npm install anilist-node`

-### Getting your token
 You only need to generate a token once in order to use.
 To start, head to [Anilist's Developer Page](https://anilist.co/settings/developer) and click "Create New Client".
 Note the client id.
-Then use the auth function, providing client id, email, and password.
-The function will return the token.
-Store it securely.
-There is an example in the Example section on how to use the token.

-If you wish to save space afterwards and know how to do so, you may uninstall puppeteer from the anilist-node directory.
+Then, copy paste this URL `https://anilist.co/api/v2/oauth/authorize?client_id={clientID}&response_type=token`, replacing the `{clientID}` with your client ID.
+It will ask you to log in and then provide you with the token to use.

+NOTE: Please store your token securely and privately!
+This gives access to __your__ AniList account.
+It is your responsibility to maintain your token.

 ## Example
 ### General lookup search (no login):